MrWolfZ/simplux/recipes/advanced/performing-side-effects/README.md

 # Recipe: performing side effects

-This recipe shows how simple it is to perform side effects (like loading data from your API) with **simplux**.
+This recipe shows how simple it is to perform side effects with **simplux**.

 If you are new to **simplux** there is [a recipe](../../basics/getting-started#readme) that will help you get started before you follow this recipe.